 |University of Maryland - College Park||Classes are taught in the evening to accommodate working students||College Park, MD|

-|University of Akron||Industrial/gerontological psychology program||Akron, OH|
+|University of Akron||Has an industrial/gerontological psychology program||Akron, OH|

-|Bowling Green State University||The U.S. News & World Report ranks this program third in the nation||Bowling Green, OH|
+|Bowling Green State University||The U.S. News & World Report ranked this I-O program third in the nation in 2013||Bowling Green, OH|